AdobeDocs/campaign-classic.es-ES/help/platform/using/creating-filters.md

   >
   >The **%** character replaces any character string.
 For example, the string `%@yahoo.com` lets you display all the profiles with an e-mail address in the domain "yahoo.com".
 -->
 Puede cambiar el filtro predeterminado de una lista.
-Para obtener más información sobre esto, consulte [Alteración del filtro](#altering-the-default-filter)predeterminado.
+Para más información, consulte [Modificación del filtro predeterminado](#altering-the-default-filter).

 * Filtros simples